bryanniebach/uc_berkeley_ugsi/README.md

 # Legal Studies 88

 University of California, Berkeley

-Berkeley Division of Science Department Content
+Berkeley Division of Science Department

 ## Table of Contents